 - This article introduces the background of MRP and S&OP Explorer.

-- We cover constrained versus unconstrained forecast error and how to implement a flexible system for supply chain planning improvement.
+- We cover constrained versus unconstrained forecast error and implement a flexible system for supply chain planning improvement.

 - Brightwork Explorer can tell you how efficiently your inventory is being deployed.